papan641/IMAGE_PROCESSING/README.md

-image upload and storage using Python, Flask, OpenCV, and MySQL.
+image upload and storage using Python, OpenCV, and MySQL.